 Our products and services depend extensively upon continued access to and receipt of data from external sources, including data received from the major credit bureaus, including our largest data supplier.
-The Company's other data suppliers include strategic partners, as well as various government and public record databases.
-Our largest data supplier, with whom we have expanded our relationship while securing what we believe to be favorable business terms over the years, accounted for 46% of our total data acquisition costs for the year ended December 31, 2020 compared to 40% for the year ended December 31, 2019.
-The initial term of the agreement, as amended, with this supplier ends April 30, 2022, and continues thereafter on a month-to-month basis unless and until either party provides the other with a minimum of 30 days' written notice of termination.
+Our other data suppliers include strategic partners, as well as various government and public record databases.
+Our largest data supplier, with whom we have expanded our relationship while securing what we believe to be favorable business terms over the years, accounted for 49% of our total data acquisition costs for the year ended December 31, 2021 compared to 46% for the year ended December 31, 2020.
+The amended and renewed term of the agreement with this supplier ends June 30, 2026.
+We may elect to extend the term for an additional twelve months upon written notice to this supplier at least 30 days prior to the end of the amended and renewed term.
 During the term of the agreement, either party has the right to terminate the agreement: (i) in the event of the other party's failure to cure a material breach, and (ii) in the event of the other party's insolvency.
-In addition, this supplier may terminate this agreement by providing not less than 150 days' advance written notice to us and we may terminate this agreement by providing not less than 24 months' advance written notice to this supplier.
-The remaining minimum purchase commitments through the end of the initial term is \$5.7 million.
+In addition, this supplier may terminate this agreement by providing not less than 12 months' advance written notice to us and we may terminate this agreement by providing not less than 24 months' advance written notice to this supplier.
+As of December 31, 2021, the remaining minimum purchase commitments through the end of the amended and renewed term is \$23.8 million.
 If we are unable to maintain our relationship with our largest data supplier, our ability to provide products and services could be negatively impacted, as we would need to secure comparable data on similar terms, which would require significant time, expense, and resources, and may in the short-term adversely affect our reputation, business, financial condition and results of operations and, if we are unable to establish a similar relationship with other data suppliers over time, could have a long-term material impact on our business and financial condition.